Challenge (2012 film): Production

+The film's director previously worked as an assistant director for Ghajini (2005).
 Sanjana Singh, who starred in Renigunta (2009) was signed to play the love interest of Harish Raj.
 Kannada actor Harish Raj dubbed for himself in the Tamil version.
 The Malayalam version featured different characterisations than the other two versions.

 Soundtrack

 The soundtrack consists of two songs composed by Kannan.